pymargot/margot/README.md

 Margot Data includes many common financial Features, and it's very easy to add more.

 ## Symbols
 Often, you want to make a dataframe combining a number of these columns and features.
-Margot Data makes this very easy. e.g.
+Margot makes this very easy. e.g.

     class MyEquity(Symbol):